-Having applied the importing procedure described above, this work focuses on the visualization of WordNet and the most expensive part of the work has consisted in defining a Cytoscape custom style to represent the synonyms rings as tag clouds in an effective and clear way.
+The WordNet lexical database has been imported in Neo4J [25] and afterward visualized in Cytoscape according to a procedure similar to that described in a previous work by the authors [26].
+In a nutshell, the procedure consists in accessing the WordNet files through the JWI (Java Wordnet Interface) APIs [27][28], collecting all the information about synsets, words and word senses in four different csv files, and finally, loading all the csv lines in Neo4J through the Neo4J LOAD CSV macro.
+Compared to the previous one, this work focuses on the visualization of WordNet and the most expensive part of the work has consisted in defining a Cytoscape custom style to represent the synonyms rings as tag clouds in an effective and clear way.
 This surely represents the novelty of this approach.
-We preferred to load WordNet objects from JWI APIs and serialize them in custom csv files, which were then imported throughout Cypher macros, instead of using already existing WordNet RDF serialization [42], because, this way, we could add some useful information in the csv lines like the word frequency, the polysemy, and so forth, for the sake of the successive representation in Cytoscape.
+We preferred to load WordNet objects from JWI APIs and serialize them in custom csv files, which were then imported throughout Cypher macros, instead of using already existing WordNet RDF serialization [29], because, this way, we could add some useful information in the csv lines like the word frequency, the polysemy, and so forth, for the sake of the successive representation in Cytoscape.
 And that is also why we prefer to create a custom tool to import the WordNet database in Neo4J instead of using already existing tools.
 Before diving into the procedure details, it is worth to clarify the distinction and provide some useful definitions coming from JWI APIS about synsets, synsets (or synonyms) rings, index words and word senses.
-Figure 4 try to put light on this.
+Figure 1 try to put light on this.
 As discussed in the previous section, a synset is a concept, i.e., an entity of the real world (both physical or abstract) meaning something whose meaning can be argued by reading the gloss definition provided by WordNet.
 Its meaning can be also understood by analysing the semantic relations linking it to other synsets or by the synset (or synonyms) ring.
 This one is a set of words (hereafter mentioned as index words) generally used in a specific language (such as English) to refer to that concept.
 The term synset itself is used to refer to set of synonyms meaning a specific concept.
 On the contrary, an index word is just a term, i.e., a sign without meaning; so that, only when we link it to a specific concept we obtain a word sense, i.e., a word provided with a meaning.
 An index word has got different meanings according to the context in which it is used and because of a general characteristic of languages: the polysemy.
 For example, the term home has nine different meanings if it is used as noun, and so, it belongs to nine different synsets.
 In fact, the WordNet answer when we search for home is the following:

-- (430) home, place (where you live at a particular time; "deliver the package to my home"; "he doesn't have a home to go to"; "your place or - (350) dwelling, home, domicile, abode, habitation, dwelling house (housing that someone is living in; "he built a modest dwelling near the pond"; " they raise money to provide homes for the homeless") (116) home (the country or state or city where you live; "Canadian tariffs enabled United States lumber companies to raise prices at home"; "his home is New Jersey") (43) home (an environment offering affection and security; "home is where the heart is"; "he grew up in a good Christian home"; "there's no place like home") (38) home, nursing home, rest home (an institution where neonle are cared - (116) home -
+- (430) home, place (where you live at a particular time; "deliver the package to my home"; "he doesn't have a home to go to"; "your place or mine?")
+(350) dwelling, home, domicile, abode, habitation, dwelling house (housing that someone is living in; "he built a modest dwelling near the pond"; "they raise money to provide homes for the homeless") (116) home (the country or state or city where you live; "Canadian tariffs enabled United States lumber companies to raise prices at home"; "his home is New Jersey") (43) home (an environment offering affection and security; "home is where the heart is"; "he grew up in a good Christian home"; "there's no place like home, rest home (an institution where people are cared